- NAME: Debi Thomas

 Answer questions and see how you rank against other players.Play Now

-Athlete and physician Debi Thomas was born on March 25, 1967, in Poughkeepsie, New York.
+Born Debra Janine Thomas on March 25, 1967, in Poughkeepsie, New York, famed athlete and physician Debi Thomas is best known for becoming the first African American win a medal at the Winter Olympic Games in 1988.
 Thomas first stepped into the skating rink at the age of 5.
 By the age of 9, she was taking formal lessons and winning competitions.
-The following year, she signed on with coach Alex McGowan, who guided Thomas's career as she trained for the Olympics.
+At age 10, Thomas signed on with coach Alex McGowan, who guided her career as she trained for the Olympics.

-As an African-American figure skater, the judges often discriminated against Thomas, giving better marks to Thomas's competitors.
-She persevered, however, and at the age of 12 she advanced to the national novice finals, where she won the silver medal.
+As an African-American figure skater, judges often discriminated against Thomas, giving better marks to her competitors for what many saw as less-impressive skills.
+She persevered, however, and at the age of 12, she advanced to the national novice finals, where she won the silver medal.

 © 2013 A+E Networks.
 All rights reserved.